ishaaq34/Chipseq_analysis_tutorial/src/00_introduction.md

 Specialized alignment algorithms such as **Bowtie2** map these reads to a reference genome, generating **Sequence Alignment/Map (SAM)** files that record each read's genomic coordinate, alignment quality metrics, and other relevant mapping information.

 Given that **SAM files** exist as plain text and consequently occupy substantial storage space while processing inefficiently, they are routinely converted into **Binary Alignment/Map (BAM)** format. **BAM** files has the same information but in a compressed format that is much faster for computers to process and index.
+In practice, **SAM files** are often never written to disk, as aligners stream their output directly into BAM files during alignment.

 Following alignment and BAM file generation, peak calling algorithms, exemplified by **MACS3**, identify genomic regions exhibiting significant enrichment of **ChIP signal relative to input controls**, outputting coordinates of putative binding sites along with statistical confidence metrics (saved as peak files and bedgraph).

 The information encoded in **BAM** files can be extracted and reformatted into **Browser Extensible Data (BED)** files,  which is a simple list of genomic intervals written as start and end positions on the genome.
 These intervals can show where reads pile up or where peaks occur.
 This format facilitates downstream analyses including **motif discovery** and **gene annotation**.